-I was recently on the search for an all-in-one publishing and membership solution as an alternative to WordPress.
+Several months back (2021) I was on the hunt for an all-in-one publishing and membership solution as an alternative to WordPress.
 I love WordPress; don’t get me wrong, but I could not find anything remotely close to what I was looking for.

-I know what I wanted to achieve is possible with WordPress, but not without a handful of plugins and several third-party services.
-It was not a route I wanted to take.
+I know what I wanted to achieve can be done with WordPress, but not without a handful of plugins and several third-party services which is not something I was keen on.

 After a few days of research, I stumbled upon Ghost; it was being advertised as – content, newsletters, members, payments — all in one place.

-Upon visiting the Ghost website, I was immediately sold; I instantly saw that it included almost every feature I was looking for.
+Upon visiting the Ghost website, I was immediately sold; it included almost everything I was looking for and then some.

 The Ghost Trial

-I was pretty excited about the project, and I couldn’t wait to sign up for a Ghost Pro trial so that I could test things out, and so I did.
+I was pretty excited about the project, and I couldn’t wait to sign up and sink my teeth into a Ghost Pro trial so that I could test the platform.

 This is what I found.